gazoodle/geckolib/README.md

 - Use snapshots to generate some specific tests
 - Build some documentation
 - Add coverage to GitHub package workflow
-- There is a lock issue when a command is being retried as the protocol lock is busy and the CUI won't exit until the timeout has been reached (this can be reproduced by making the simulator stop responding to watercare requests)
 - API set_config_mode needs to be per device rather than global

 ## Done/Fixed in 0.4.19